raypettit57/CS1110_students/uvage_documentation.md

 ---
-title: Help on module gamebox
+title: Help on module uvage
 ...

-This page is the full documentation of [`gamebox.py`](files/gamebox.py), extracted from its docstrings.
+This page is the full documentation of [`uvage.py`](files/uvage.py), extracted from its docstrings.
 Looking for a quick-start guide instead?
-See the [gamebox sumamry overview](gamebox-summary.html).
+See the [uvage sumamry overview](uvage-summary.html).

 # Name

-gamebox
+uvage

 # Description
 This code is the original work of Luther Tychonievich, who releases it